FIXTN/test/README.md

-This repo if for testing.
+This repo is for testing.
 Krush, kill and destroy!